zeroasiccorp/umi/README.md

 * Command (C), Address (A) and Source Address (S) fields will only be transmitted where they are meaningful, per UMI spec. e.g. - data will not be sent on read commands

-* Data fields will only be sent up to the packet size, e.g, - even if SUMI data width is 64B clink will only transmit the bytes up to the specific message length
+* Data fields will only be sent up to the packet size, e.g, - even if SUMI data width is 64B LUMI will only transmit the bytes up to the specific message length

 * Packet burst (optional) - when ctrl[1] pin is being used lumi can merge continous packets.